dockstore/dockstore-ui/app/docs/about.md

 and share both public and private Docker images.
 However, the services lack standardized ways of describing how to invoke tools contained within Docker containers.
-The CWL standard has defined a way to define the inputs, parameterizations, and outputs of tools using a YAML-formated file.
+The CWL standard has defined a way to define the inputs, parameterizations, and outputs of tools using a YAML-formatted file.
 Together, these resources provide the necessary tools to share analytical tools in a highly portable way, a key concern for the scientific community.